 For more information about shutdown scripts, see Shutdown scripts.

 Viewing autoscaling charts for utilization

-- In the GCP Console, go to the Instance groups page.
+- In the Cloud Console, go to the Instance groups page.

 - Click the name of an autoscaled managed instance group you want to view.
 The group must be using autoscaling based on CPU utilization (other autoscaling metrics are not yet supported).